-With so many different types of industrial related diseases, it is important that you seek the right advice to try and establish if you have a valid industrial disease compensation claim.
-Some diseases have an immediate effect after exposure while others can take years to develop.
+With so many different types of industrial related diseases, it is important that you seek the right advice to try and establish if you have a valid claim.
+Some diseases have an immediate effect after exposure, while others can take years to develop any symptoms.

-It is an employers’ duty to ensure that all employees are protected from hazardous substances and hazardous situations whilst at work to minimise the risks of employees developing an industrial illness or industrial disease.
+It is an employers’ duty to ensure that all employees are protected from hazardous substances and situations whilst at work to minimise the risks to employees.

-If you think you may have a valid industrial disease claim against your current or former employer in the Lancashire area or anywhere in the UK, contact Alkers today and speak to one of our expert industrial disease solicitors who will be able to advise you of what you need to do next.
+If you think you may have a valid claim against your current or former employer, contact Alkers today and speak to one of our expert industrial disease solicitors who will be able to advise you of what you need to do next.

-You need to be aware of time limits when making a industrial disease claim for compensation, but we can provide you with all the information you need.
+You need to be aware of time limits when making a claim for compensation, but we can provide you with all the information you need.

-For more information about making an industrial injury compensation claim, contact us on freephone 0800 00 55 44, or via the enquiry form.
+For more information contact us on freephone 0800 00 55 44 or via the enquiry form or request a callback.

-We operate on a strictly ‘no win, no fee’ basis, meaning our clients are able to keep 100% of the compensation awarded by the court or in any out of court settlement.
-Our aim is to help our clients get the compensation they deserve for work-related industrial diseases, helping them to cover medical fees and household bills during their recovery period.
+We operate on a strictly ‘no win, no fee’ basis, meaning our clients are able to keep the maximum entitlement of the compensation awarded by the court or in any out of court settlement.
+Our aim is to help our clients get the compensation they deserve for work-related diseases, helping them to cover medical fees and household bills during their recovery period.

-At Alkers we have experience of claiming compensation for industrial disease sufferers.
-For example, if you are working in a very noisy environment, it is your employer’s duty to reduce the noise to an acceptable level or, if this is not possible, to provide you with ear defenders to prevent Industrial Deafness or Noise Induced Hearing Loss.
+If you are working in a very noisy environment, it is your employer’s duty to reduce the noise to an acceptable level or, if this is not possible, to provide you with ear defenders to prevent industrial deafness or Noise Induced Hearing Loss.
 If your employer provides you with ear defenders, it is your responsibility to wear them and you would not have a valid claim in this situation.

 If your job brings you into contact with dangerous chemicals your employer should have already investigated the possibility of replacing the dangerous chemicals with less harmful ones and ensured that you have the minimal amount of contact with them as possible.
 If your employer has concluded that there is no way around you working with the dangerous chemicals, they should then provide you with protective clothing to wear.
 Again, it is your responsibility to wear the protective clothing once it has been provided.

-Our lawyers have successfully claimed on behalf of employees who have suffered from an industrial disease throughout the Poulton-Le-Fylde, Blackpool, Wyre and Lancashire area and are always available to provide advice regarding industrial disease claims.
+Our lawyers have successfully claimed on behalf of employees throughout the Poulton-Le-Fylde, Blackpool, Preston and Lancashire areas, and are always available to provide advice regarding your claim.